- The enrollment/waiver period for 2019-20 is now open and will close on October 18, 2019.

 Enrollment must occur the first quarter of registration for the year (usually Autumn Quarter) and will remain enrolled through August 31st of that plan year.
 Students voluntarily enrolled in the opt-in plan are not permitted to terminate U-SHIP mid year.

-Students who have purchased opt-in coverage are not assessed the Student Life Fee and thus are not eligible to visit the Student Health Service or Student Counseling Service for a referral.
+Students who have purchased opt-in coverage are not assessed the student services fee and thus are not eligible to visit the Student Health Service or Student Counseling Service for a referral.
 Students who opt-in to U-SHIP are not required to receive a referral from SHCS prior to visiting a provider, and are not charged the $50 non-referral deductible.

 For questions about opt-in (voluntary) enrollment, please contact the on-campus insurance coordinators at 773.834.4543 (Option 2) or email@example.com.

 Upon termination of U-SHIP coverage, if a student was enrolled in U-SHIP for at least six (6) consecutive months prior to termination, that student is eligible to enroll in continuation coverage for up to three (3) months.
-Download the continuation form.
+Please download and complete this form to enroll.

 - Under What insurance category best describes you? select “Early Arriving Student”